 Red Feather Storage & Irrigation Company (RFS&I) owns and manages eight private fishing lakes located in Red Feather Lakes.
 While these lakes are smaller and shallower than modern day reservoirs, they are excellent fisheries for trout.
 We have two types of fishing, catch and release at two of our lakes for the fly and lure fisherman; and bait fishing (along with fly and lures) at the other six lakes.
 This page discusses a brief history of the lakes, fishery management, answers some of the most common questions, and points to a more detailed discussion of each lake.

 History - during the late 1800's and early 1900's, the lakes in Red Feather were built and managed as a source for irrigation.
 In the 1920's, Red Feather became a destination for recreation; camping, hiking, hunting, boating and of course, fishing.
 In 1948 a group of Red Feather citizens formed the Red Feather Storage & Irrigation Company, with the purpose to own and provide private fishing to the residents.
 During the 50's and 60's, Hiawatha, Nokomis, Ramona, Snake and Letitia rotated on a bi-annual basis; meaning - stock the lake and let the fish grow one year, then open it to fishing the next year.
-By the late 60's there were so many fishermen, that the Company moved to having all lakes open for fishing every year.
+By the late 60's there was too much fishing pressure, so the Company moved to having all lakes open for fishing every year.
 From the late 60's to early 80's, three lakes were brought on-line; Shagwa, Erie, and Apache; which added 33% more fishing area to the program.
 Additionally, the Company has been improving both the supply ditches and lake structures in order to allow maximum water storage and safety per our water decrees.

 For a more detailed history of Red Feather or the Company, visit Red Feather Historical Society